 - Get fair treats just outside the Fair.
-Last year our kids wanted cotton candy and we ended up saving a bundle by buying it from one of the stands just outside the fair.
+On one visit, our kids wanted cotton candy and we ended up saving a bundle by buying it from one of the stands just outside the fair.
 I want to say we paid about half (or less!) of what you’d pay for the same amount inside.

 If you’re aware of any additional tips on free things to do at the fair or ways to save money, by all means, speak up!